SadanMasterMode/DoubleJumpLib/README.md

 ## How does it work?
 This uses the 'new' `input` predicate for the `type_specific` predicate, as well as the `on_ground` flag.

 The main logic is as follows.
-You can 'tag' the player when they're first off the ground (using the `on_ground` flag) and untag them when they land on the ground
+You can 'tag' the player when they're first off the ground (using the `on_ground` flag) and untag them when they land on the ground.
 Also tag them whenever they're holding space (and of course remove it when they're not)

 Assuming the player has both tags (is off the ground and is holding jump), then check for some things in the previous tick:
  - If they were both off the ground and NOT holding jump, then they double jumped (this is because they released the jump input after jumping first)